leanprover/vscode-lean4/README.md

   - `project`: check the entire project's files
 * `lean.input.leader`: character to type to trigger Unicode input mode (`\` by default)
 * `lean.input.languages`: allows the Unicode input functionality to be used in other languages
+* `lean.infoViewTacticStateFilters`: An array of objects containing regular expression strings that can be used to filter (positively or negatively) the tactic state in the info view.
+Set to an empty array `[]` to hide the filter select dropdown.
+Each object must contain the following keys:
+  - `regex` is a properly-escaped regex string,
+  - `match` is a boolean, where `true` (`false`) means blocks in the tactic state matching `regex` will be included (excluded) in the info view,
+  - `flags` are additional flags passed to the [JavaScript RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+  - The `name` key is optional and may contain a string that is displayed in the dropdown instead of the full regex details.
+* `lean.infoViewFilterIndex`: index of the filter applied to the tactic state (in the array `lean.infoViewTacticStateFilters`).
+An index of -1 means no filter is applied.

 It also contributes the following commands, which can be bound to keys if desired: